 Your physical and mental health are intrinsically linked, and what is good for your body can benefit your mind.
 People who practice so-called mind-body interventions (MBI), such as yoga, meditation and Tai Chi, produce significantly lower amounts of molecules that activate inflammation-causing genes, a study review found.

-Inflammation has been linked to cancer, accelerated ageing and poor mental health.
-The research from the universities of Coventry and Radboud analysed 18 studies with 846 participants, finding that people who practice MBIs produce significantly lower amounts of molecules that activate inflammation-causing genes.
+A research piece from the universities of Coventry and Radboud analysed 18 studies with 846 participants, finding that people who practice MBIs produce significantly lower amounts of molecules that activate inflammation-causing genes.

 These molecules are released after a stressful event due to the ‘fight or flight’ response.

 Lead investigator Ivana Buric from the University of Coventry said: ‘Millions of people around the world already enjoy the health benefits of MBIs like yoga or meditation, but what they perhaps don’t realise is that these benefits begin at a molecular level and can change the way our genetic code goes about its business.